SyncfusionExamples/WPF-RichTextBox-Examples/Samples/Automatic Suggestion/Custom Suggestion Provider/README.md

 # Custom Suggestion provider
-This sample demonstrate, how to modify the suggestion box item template and style in SfRichTextBoxAdv control.
+This sample demonstrate, how to create own suggestion provider inherited from ISuggestionProvider in SfRichTextBoxAdv control.